25prabhu10/notes/docs/Languages/C-Sharp/LINQ.md

 ### Deferred Execution

-The execution of a query is distinct from the creation of the query.
+The execution of a query is distinct from the creation of the query

 - You do not retrieve any data just by creating a query